AWinterman/awinterman.github.com/_posts/2019-05-05-Whats-the-Matter-with-Personality-Tests.md

 personal, and tied into cultural and religious factors that they should not be required to bring to the workplace.

-The enneagram asserts to help us understand aspects of ourselves which we did not already know, or could not already explain to a coworker, given adequate time and intention.
-This is hogwash because of the very nature of the test-- a worker answer a series of questions, it uses some deterministic algorithm to interpret those questions into a "personality."
-It either tells a worker exactly what they put into it, and no more, *or* it makes leaps to judgement we have no actual reason  to beleive.
+The enneagram asserts that it can help us understand aspects of ourselves which we did not already know, or could not already explain to a coworker, given adequate time and intention.
+This is hogwash because of the very nature of the test-- a worker answer a series of questions.
+The enneagram uses some deterministic series of steps to interpret those questions into a "personality."
+It can't possible have additional information, so *at best* tells a worker exactly what they put into it.
+If it's proponents purport it does more, either they are lying, or it must make leaps to judgements that cannot be justified and which we have no reason to believe.

 ## A Physical Parallel